Growing Security Concerns Over Payroll Data Protection

 Why Your Payroll Provider Should Be ISO 27001 Compliant!

-While this can be concerning, especially for overseas companies investing in Asia, the best payroll companies will voluntarily adopt security standards and the provider you use should be compliant with ISO 27001!
+While this can be concerning, especially for overseas companies investing in Asia, the best payroll companies will voluntarily adopt security standards and the provider you use should be compliant with ISO 27001 to ensure a certain level of payroll data protection.

 ISO 27001 is part of a family of standards that helps organisations keep their information assets secure and is published by the International Organization for Standardization.
 Asia payroll providers that meet the standard are certified compliant by an independent and accredited certification body on successful completion of a formal compliance audit.
 Leading Asia payroll outsourcing companies choose to implement the standard to benefit from the best security practices and reassure clients that its recommendations have been followed.